basf/mlipx/docs/source/nodes.rst

 Nodes
 =====

-The core functionality of mlipx is based on :term:`ZnTrack` nodes.
+The core functionality of :code:`mlipx` is based on :term:`ZnTrack` nodes.
 Each Node is documented in the following section.

 .. glossary::